-To estimate event locations, we first identify spatial clusters using fast spatial scan methods [3] However, only 2% of tweets contain such geographic information.
+To estimate event locations, we first identify spatial clusters using fast spatial scan methods [4] However, only 2% of tweets contain such geographic information.
 To make best use of the minority of tweets with geo-labels as well as the majority without labels, we further propagate geo-labels within each cluster to amplify spatial signal capabilities.

 Spatial Scan: Geo-locations of tweets about a certain event are likely around the event's occurring location.
 We apply spatial scan statistics to detect significant spatial clusters, as shown in Figure 3.
 Specifically, we aggregate the count of event related tweets in city level and define the base of each city as the total count of the original tweets.
-Then we apply fast subset scan [3] to identify a set of H candidate clusters with the largest Kulldorff's statistics [2], which is defined as where $C_a$ and $B_a$ refer to the total count and base in the country, respectively; and $C_r$ and $B_r$ refer to the count and base in the spatial region r, which is a set of neighbor cities.
-The empirical p-value of each candidate cluster is estimated by random permutation testing, and the clusters with empirical p-values smaller than a threshold $\eta$ (e.g. $\eta = 0.05$ ), are returned as significant clusters.
+Then we apply fast subset scan [4] to identify a set of H candidate clusters with the largest Kulldorff's statistics [3], where C_a and B_a refer to the total count and base in the country, respectively; and C_r and B_r refer to the count and base in the spatial region r, which is a set of neighbor cities.
+The empirical p-value of each candidate cluster is estimated by random permutation testing, and the clusters with empirical p-values smaller than a threshold η (e.g. $\eta=0.05$), are returned as significant clusters.
 The parameter H is usually set greater than the maximum number of potential clusters that may exist, and the insignificant clusters can be filtered out later by randomization testing.